 That means you should be getting feedback from people BEFORE asking them to share their experience with others.
 That way you can get valuable feedback for those who had a bad experience.
 How else would you make your business the best it could be?

 You want to gather feedback from your customers.
 That’s great but it’s hard to ask for feedback AND ask for a review.
 That’s a lot to ask at one time.

 That’s why sending them to a feedback site FIRST is the best idea.
 You want to hear how your customer’s experience was and then ask for a review with a few options that allows your customer to make the choice.

 What happens in each scenario with your customer’s feedback?

 If your customer says they had a good experience (thumbs up) then they’re asked if they could leave you a review on your preferred review site.
 You want to probably focus on a specific review website at any given time though.
 That’s why you might choose to emphasize Google at first to boost your reviews there.

 Later you might switch to Nextdoor in order to get more recommendations there.

 Not every customer will have a good experience though.
 Sometimes that’s impossible.

 If a customer has a bad experience then you should know about it.
+Giving customers who had a bad experience the option between leaving you a review (we hope not!) and leaving feedback is a great option.
 You will not only be less likely to get a bad review but you’ll be able to correct an experience that you may have otherwise never known about.

 This is an opportunity for something good to come from a potential bad review.
 A bad experience usually comes from miscommunicated expectations.
 You can learn how to improve communications in order to create more realistic expectations on both sides.